heptarch/heptarch.github.io/drafts/demon.md

 piping leans forward.
 The shape responds, pulsing and folding into new patterns.
-Spikes withdraw, merge, and dance in undulating bristles before suddenly detaching themselves.
-A constellation of twelve perfect teardrops, guarding a central cell.
+Spikes withdraw, merge, and dance in undulating bristles before suddenly detaching themselves: a constellation of twelve teardrops, guarding a central cell.
-The teardrops contract into themselves and disappear.
+The teardrops shrink into themselves and disappear.

 So, Ellen thinks, this is how you summon a demon.